Spain started issuing these visas in 2013 to attract foreign investment. It’s also called the Investor Visa.

 1) You live in Spain for 183 days or more per year.

-2) You live in Spain for less than 183 days, but you don’t have a home elsewhere so your principal residence is in Spain.
+2) You live in Spain for less than 183 days, but Spain is your principal residence (you don’t have a home elsewhere, etc.).

 3) Your ‘central economic activity’ is in Spain or it’s where you earn most of your money.